Ragnar Þór Ingólfsson Takes the Helm as Minister of Social Affairs and Housing

 A Focus on Employment Challenges

-In a time of economic uncertainty, Ragnar confirmed that the unemployment insurance benefit period would remain unchanged at 18 months, a reduction from the previous 30 months.
-“This will not be altered,” he stated firmly, underscoring the need to focus on what can be done to support the unemployed.
+On unemployment, Ragnar confirmed that the insurance benefit period stays at 18 months — down from the previous 30 months.
+“This will not be altered,” he said, and made clear he’d rather focus energy on what can actually be done to help people find work.

 For a more in-depth look, you can watch the full segment of Silfrið below.